Becoming an approved participant

 Approved participants' employees applying to obtain an approval entitling them to trade on SAM must beforehand enroll to the course(s) offered by the Regulatory Division.

-2) For foreign firms (United States, United Kingdom, Israel and France only)
+2) For foreign firms (United States, United Kingdom, Republic of Ireland, Israel and France only)

 - be duly formed pursuant to the relevant laws of the country;